gbulbul/Causal_Machine_Learning_with_Meta_Learners/README.md

 We simulate observational data with heterogeneous treatment effects and estimate Conditional Average Treatment Effects (CATE) using popular meta-learning approaches, including the S-learner and T-learner.
-Flexible machine learning models (random forests) are used to model outcome functions.
+We implement S‑ and T‑learner frameworks using parametric regression models as base learners.
+Also, flexible machine learning models (random forests) are used to model outcome functions.

 The project is designed to illustrate how causal inference and modern machine